recryptproject/qtumbook/part4/smart-contract.md

 + The first vout is a the change returned to the wallet of the sender
 + The second vout is an OP_CREATE script

-The OP_CREATE is a new instruction added by QTUM to support smart contract platforms.
+The OP_CREATE is a new instruction added by RECRYPT to support smart contract platforms.
 It takes four arguments on the stack, as commented below:

 ```
 # VM version